amarprakashchaubey/amarprakashchaubey/README.md

 <br />
 <br />

 Hello, I hope you are fine and safe.
-I'm Amar Prakash Chaubey, a software Engineer from India.
-Presently, I'm working as full time Front-End web Developer. other than programming, I love to travel and having food.
+I'm Amar Prakash Chaubey, a software Developer from India.
+Presently, I'm working as full time Front-End web Developer.
+I have 2+ years of experiance in my field.
+Other than programming, I love to travel and having food.
 I have completed my master's in Computer Application.

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on 3D Object Viewer and Design product;
+- 👨🏽‍💻 I’m currently working as FrontEnd Developer;
-- 🌱 I’m currently learning Angular, THREE.js and Redux;
+- 🌱 I have experiance of Angular, JavaScript, typeScript, Redux;
 - 💬 I love to discuss with anyone but relevance exists.
 - 📫 Seeking for the opportunities.
 If you have any then please email me: amarprakashchaubey@outlook.com;